Bond-Protocol/option-contracts/README.md

 ## Audits

-The smart contracts in this repository were audited by...
-The comprehensive audit reports can be found in the `audit/` directory.
+The smart contracts in this repository were audited by Sherlock.
+The comprehensive audit report can be found in the `audit/` directory.

 ## License